AaronYALai/Machine_Learning_and_Having_It_Deep_and_Structured/README.md

 - Structured learining: On top of results of RNN/LSTM, applying Hidden Markov Model to model the phone transition probabilities and further improves the performance of RNN/LSTM.

 The performance is measured by Levenshtein distance(a.k.a.
 Edit distance).

+Given each time frame to phone label probabilities learned from LSTM(Long Short-term Memory), utilize Hidden Markov Model to model the phone transition probabilities, see the whole utterance as one training data, and output phone label sequence.
+The performance is measured by Levenshtein distance(a.k.a.
+Edit distance).